Cyborgscode/Personal-Voice-Assistent/README.md

 sox                (needed in case you wanne make use of GTTS)
 ```

-# JAVA deps have been removed, to prepare for distro packaging
+# JAVA deps have been removed to prepare for distro packaging

 ### NEWS